 Use of Estimates

 Management has made certain estimates and assumptions that affect reported amounts in these financial statements and disclosures of contingencies.
-These critical estimates include, among others, determining the fair value of assets acquired and liabilities assumed in acquisitions or disposed through sale, determining the fair value and related impairment of assets held for sale, determining the fair value of assets acquired and liabilities assumed in nonmonetary exchanges, useful lives of property, plant and equipment and amortizable intangible assets, the fair value of asset retirement obligations (“ARO”), accruals for environmental matters, the income tax provision, valuation allowances for deferred tax assets, and the liability associated with our Tax Receivable Agreement (the “TRA liability”).
+These critical estimates include, among others, determining the fair value of assets acquired and liabilities assumed in acquisitions or disposed through sale, determining the fair value and related impairment of assets held for sale, determining the fair value of assets acquired and liabilities assumed in nonmonetary exchanges, determining the fair value of performance-based restricted stock units (“PSUs”), useful lives of property, plant and equipment and amortizable intangible assets, the fair value of asset retirement obligations (“ARO”), accruals for environmental matters, the income tax provision, valuation allowances for deferred tax assets, and the liability associated with our Tax Receivable Agreement (the “TRA liability”).
 Management evaluates estimates and assumptions on an ongoing basis using historical experience and other factors, including current economic and industry conditions.
 Actual results could differ from management’s estimates as additional information or actual results become available in the future, and those differences could be material.